matthova/nextjs-supabase-auth-from-scratch/README.md

-This is a [Next.js](https://nextjs.org) that is utilizing Supabase for Auth and Storage
+This is a [Next.js](https://nextjs.org) app that is utilizing Supabase for Auth and Storage

 The purpose of this repo is to prove out core product requirements for Supabase including the following:

 - [x] Auto creation of anonymous users
+- [ ] Create minimal "Counter" and allow optimistic, persisted storage of the value, per-user
 - [ ] Account linking with email / password
 - [ ] Sign in with email / password
 - [ ] Password recovery / reset